eghove/naps-app-2/README.md

 ## About NaPS App 2.0
 NaPS App 2.0 is a project by Eric Hove.
 It is an extension of the original NaPS App built by Eric Hove, Alan Wagner, and Andrew Burns.

 NaPS App 2.0 aims to make the public data hosted by the National Parks Service (NPS) and the National Oceanic and Atmospheric Administration (NOAA) accessible to users planning a trip to a National Park in the United States.
+Users can search for a National Park using keywords.
+Users can select a result to learn more about the park selected, including information about campgrounds and an upcoming weather forecast provided by NOAA.
+Prior search results are saved using the user's local storage easing navigation.

 Additional updates are coming.